uvm-plaid/contextual-duet/paper.md

 - combine things from (2) to complete the final proof and relate results back to examples shown in background section

-## Key ideas, proofs and techniques:
+## Key concepts, proofs and techniques:

 The general structure of the proof of the fundamental property of metric preservation in contextual Duet is as follows: